How does this company make money?

 What does this company depend on?

-The platform depends on PROFINET industrial Ethernet protocol licensing, AWS and Microsoft Azure cloud infrastructure for hosting the MindSphere platform, Intel x86 processors for Simatic S7-1500 controllers, ABB and Schneider Electric compatible fieldbus standards for interoperability, and German semiconductor fabrication facilities for the custom ASICs used in automation processors.
+The company cannot run without PROFINET industrial Ethernet protocol licensing, AWS and Microsoft Azure to host the MindSphere cloud platform, Intel x86 processors for Simatic S7-1500 controllers, compatible fieldbus standards from ABB and Schneider Electric, and German semiconductor fabs that produce the custom chips inside its automation processors.

 Who depends on this company?

-BMW and Mercedes-Benz production lines would face immediate shutdown if Simatic controller replacement parts were unavailable.
-BASF chemical plants would lose process control and safety interlocks if MindSphere connectivity failed.
-Deutsche Bahn rail signaling systems would revert to manual operation without Sirius motor starters and contactors.
+BMW and Mercedes-Benz production lines would shut down immediately if Simatic controller replacement parts stopped arriving.
+BASF chemical plants would lose both process control and safety systems if MindSphere connectivity failed.
+Deutsche Bahn rail signaling would fall back to manual operation without Sirius motor starters and contactors.

 How does this company scale?